 Although the conceptualisation of smart energy sounds promising as it is, there are still a few ineluctable operational challenges to putting it into practice.
 The accuracy of energy-measuring smart metres is hard to guarantee at all times and in most cases, such misdetections can lead to chronic energy waste and go against the goal of sustainability.
 Furthermore, integrating the smart energy system into a greater urban operation mechanism is always technically and financially demanding and this makes it potentially unachievable for most developing cities in the near future.

 3. Smart Mobility and Transportation

-Mobility is the heartbeat of a city.
+Third on our list of smart city technologies is mobility, the heartbeat of a city.
 Intelligent urban mobility and transportation networks have been given priority in many smart city initiatives.
 Urban domains such as multi-modal transportation, smart parking, and smart traffic lights are often included in this concept.
 This approach is based on the rethinking of the transportation infrastructure used in daily life, including not only traditional automobiles, electric vehicles, and public transit, but also wholly new and innovative forms of transportation such as on-demand ride-sharing services (Uber and Lyft) and car sharing programmes.
 A city’s urban accessibility and liveability can thus be further built up with such considerations.

 Singapore has an unassailable lead in the experiment of smart mobility.
 The city’s Smart Mobility 2030 is a 15-year master plan that lays out how the country will develop its Intelligent Transportation Systems (ITS).
 It is a complex transportation network that consists – among others – of Expressway Monitoring and Advisory System, Green Link Determining System, Junction Electronic Eyes, TrafficScan, a parking guidance system, Electronic